isaacyakl/brandojs/README.md

 Would you like to...

+-  Randomly change backgrounds on your website?
--  ...smoothly rotate through a collection of CSS background images, colors, and/or gradients?
+-  Smoothly rotate through a collection of CSS background images, colors, and/or gradients?
--  ...randomly change CSS backgrounds?
--  ...change backgrounds for the body element?
--  ...change backgrounds for 1337 elements?! (not recommended but doable)
+-  Change backgrounds on 1337 elements simultaneously?! (not recommended but doable 😂)
--  ...impress your website visitors?
+-  Impress your website visitors?

 Try out bRando.js!